quantmonster/quantmonster.github.io/_posts/2022-10-27-quants-vs-systems-coders.md

 [1] Technically it was a spectrum.
 There was a minority of students who had a mix of characteristics from the different groups.
 But even those students leaned significantly further towards one group as opposed to the other.

 [2] The ratio of systems coders to quants wasn't actually 1:1.
 It was more like 1:2, or even 1:3.
-Though my classes were likely a biased sample, since they were drawn from students who were already in <a href="https://www.mathacademy.us/" target="_blank">Math Academy</a> to begin with.
+However, my classes were likely a biased sample since they were drawn from students who were already in <a href="https://www.mathacademy.us/" target="_blank">Math Academy</a> to begin with.